sksaurabh99/student-app/README.md

-# Java Web App – CI/CD Deployment using Jenkins, Maven & Tomcat (AWS EC2)
+# Student Management Java Web App – CI/CD Deployment using Jenkins, Maven & Tomcat (AWS EC2)

 A Java-based **web application** for managing student records, built with **Maven** and deployed automatically to a remote **Tomcat server** using **Jenkins CI/CD**.